Bulbatronik/Digital-Communications/README.md

 # Digital-Communications Project
-The goal of the project was to design a Predistortion and Adaptation system in MATLAB/SIMULINK.
+The goal of the project was to design a Predistortion and Adaptation System in MATLAB/SIMULINK in order to compensate for the distortion caused by a non-linearity of an amplifier.
+The main idea is to use a pre-distorter before an amplifier which will compensate for its non-linearity and use the cascade of them to linearize the signal within a certain region.
+Adaptation is implemented in order to achieve the proper pre-distorter gain.
 The repo includes files for the project and the source code.